paulamlago/song-data-analysis/README.md

   return(unlist(lyric))
 }
 ```
 As this funcion has to process every word on every lyric of 419887 songs, it takes too long to execute and we can't afford that computation capacity.
+Nevertheless, it can be used to explore the words frecuency, as it is made for a single artist, as it can be seen in section [Words Frecuency](#words-frecuency).
-Although it would be usefull, we will directly take the important words while extracting the sentiments present on each song.
+We will directly take the important words while extracting the sentiments present on each song.

 **Contar sobre los sentimientos**